5jt/dyalog-cookbook/manuscript/07-Handling-errors.md

 ### Trap parameters

-We set `⎕TRAP` by assigning the result of `SetTrap`, so we we need to create that function now:
+We set `⎕TRAP` by assigning the result of `SetTrap`, so we need to create that function now:

 ~~~
 ∇ trap←{force}SetTrap Config